 As noted earlier, the private keys are highly sensitive, so you should guard them carefully.
 Before locking them up, though, you'll want to use them to sign your binaries.
 This topic is up next....

-Once you lock down your computer with a new set of keys, it won't be able to run any programs that were not signed by your private db key.
+Once you lock down your computer with a new set of keys, it won't be able to run any programs that were not signed by one of the keys corresponding to the public db keys you've installed.
 Therefore, you'll probably want to sign your most important EFI programs before proceeding.
+(This won't be necessary if your EFI binaries and kernels are all signed by your distribution's maintainer and if you add the distribution's public key to your db.)
 Depending on your boot loader, you may need to sign your Linux kernels, too.
 (If you run into problems, you can always disable Secure Boot temporarily to sign more binaries, or use another computer to sign EFI/BOOT/bootx64.efi on a USB flash drive.)